Schools must consider age, maturity and skill level of students when planning curriculum activities.

 - a medical alert list and a process for administering student medication

-- communication equipment suitable to conditions (e.g. two-way radio, mobile phone) and a process for obtaining external assistance and/or receiving emergency advice.
+- communication equipment suitable to conditions (e.g. 2-way radio, mobile phone) and a process for obtaining external assistance and/or receiving emergency advice.
 Note that battery life can be impacted by weather conditions

-- recovery/rescue equipment suitable to the location (e.g. emergency position-indicating radio beacon [EPIRB] or personal locator beacon [PLB], flares)
+- recovery/rescue equipment suitable to the location, for example, emergency position-indicating radio beacon (EPIRB) or personal locator beacon (PLB), flares

 - emergency shelter/protection locations and alternative routes that consider foreseeable emergencies (e.g. injury, bushfire, thunderstorm, extreme temperature, tides).

-Safety procedures must be determined for the location (e.g. safe use of equipment, location of first aid support and equipment).
+Safety procedures must be determined for the location (e.g. safe use of equipment, location of first aid support and equipment) and incorporate advice from off-site facility, if relevant.

 Access is required to